 AUTOZERO ERRORS Channel Possible Causes Resolution CO NO Sensor has been recently exposed to gas and has not returned to zero.
 Wait 10 minutes, monitor sensor voltage, and re-zero.
-NO2 SO2 O2 Battery was dead, sensor has destabilized.
-Charge battery, wait 24 hours for sensor to stabilize, and re-zero.
+NO2 SO2 O2 Combustibles Battery was dead, sensor has destabilized.
 Sensor cell is dead.
+Charge battery, wait a few hours for sensor to stabilize, and re-zero.
 Call for a replacement.
-Stack Temperature Thermocouple is not connected Check electrical connections running to the probe Thermocouple is hot Probe tip should be cool Probe not connected Draft voltage will be high.
+Stack Temperature Thermocouple is hot.
+Probe tip should be cool.
+Stack Draft Thermo-electric cooler or water trap not connected.
+Draft voltage will be high.
 Connect probe and re-zero or ignore draft readings.
-Stack Draft Filters are dirty Draft voltage will be low.
-Check filters Hose is kinked, possibly internally Draft voltage will be zero.
+Filters are dirty.
+Draft voltage will be low.
+Check filters.
+Hose is kinked, possibly Internally.
+Draft voltage will be zero.
 Check for suction at end of probe.
-Infrared CO-CO2-HC 00 No response from infrared system Autozero period must be at least 40 seconds.
+Infrared CO-CO2-HC 00 No response from infrared system.
+Autozero period must be at least 40 seconds.
 Zero the instrument again.
-(VELOCITY OPTION) Velocity probe is not connected Infrared CO-CO2-HC XX Infrared system is reporting error code XX Infrared system may need maintenance.
-Combustibles Sensor is dead Call for a replacement.
-Velocity Velocity probe is not connected Check probe and connections.
+Infrared CO-CO2-HC XX Infrared system is reporting error code XX.
+Infrared system may need maintenance.

 POWER-UP PROBLEMS Symptoms Possible Causes Resolution Battery is dead.
 Plug in the charger.
 Analyzer should turn on.
-Analyzer will not turn on.
-(Screen is off) Battery is not charging.
+Analyzer will not turn on (Screen is off).
+Battery is not charging.
 Check charger and jack.
-Check charger switch inside analyzer, next to paper roll.
+(Screen is on).
 Internal initialization problem.
 Reset the analyzer.
-Internal initialization problem.
-Reset the analyzer.
-Analyzer turns on but screen is blue or faded.
-Analyzer is overheating.
-Unplug charger.
+Analyzer turns on but Internal initialization problem.
+Reset the analyzer. screen has no text or is Analyzer is Unplug charger. faded. overheating.
 Check fan.
 Turn on & off to reinitialize.